 Maria Genao-Duran Bids Farewell After a Fruitful Career!

-My name is Maria Genao-Duran and I have been working for the New York City Dept of education for 33 years.
-I am currently an Assistant principal at District 20 Pre-K Centers.
+My name is Maria Genao-Duran and I have been working for the New York City Department of Education for 33 years.
+I am currently an assistant principal at District 20 Pre-K Centers.
 I fell into education after working as a substitute one year.
 When I first started college my intent was to study law.
 I took a cinema class and fell in love with it and changed my major.
 Of course my family wasn’t too happy but they supported me.
 I ended up with a minor in political science and a bachelor of arts in cinema.
 I interned with PBS and MTV.
 It was very exciting but there wasn’t a great job demand when I graduated.
-The NYC Dept of Education started a Bilingual Program and there was a shortage of teachers.
+The NYC Department of Education started a Bilingual Program and there was a shortage of teachers.
 I took the test and passed and got a temporary certificate as a Bilingual Teacher.
 When I started teaching it was in Sunset Park.
 I knew the community well because I had many family members that lived in the neighborhood and my family visited often.
 I even used to go to their community pool when I visited as a child.
 I was fresh out of college when I started teaching and when I subbed at Charles Dewey JHS the principal would sometimes stop me thinking I was a student to tell me to go back to class.
 LOL.

 As I began my journey as an educator and as a child of immigrants, I realized how important my role was as an educator in this community and every community that served minorities and immigrants.
 These children needed role models and teachers that believed in them.
 So I went back to college.
 In time